NovySan/unl-digifab/projects/project1.md

     - Essay: [The Additivist Manifesto](https://additivism.org/manifesto) (2015)
   - Urs Fischer, [Untitled (Lamp/Bear)](https://www.christies.com/en/lot/lot-5437849) (2011)
   - Student Works
+- Other approaches:
   - Set up a story between virtual and real version
     - (Think of Ally and Maricel's performance and web store)
-- Hyperreal object or simulacra.
+  - A [hyperreal](https://en.wikipedia.org/wiki/Hyperreality) object or [simulacrum](https://en.wikipedia.org/wiki/Simulacrum).
 Replace an everyday object with its digital double
-- An object and a prosthetic for the object
+  - A real object, and a fabricated prosthetic for the object